raspberrypilearning/dancing-unicorn-rainbow/en/step_8.md

 | :------------------------------------------: | :------------------------------------------: | :------------------------------------------: |
 | ![Scratch Unicorn](images/scratchunicorn.png)| ![Web Unicorn](images/webunicorn.png)        | ![Draw Unicorn](images/drawunicorn.png)      |

+--- task ---
-+ If you picked option 1, click here:
+If you picked option 1, click here:
 [[[generic-scratch3-sprite-from-library]]]
+--- /task ---

+--- task ---
-+ If you picked option 2 because you want to upload a unicorn image you found somewhere else, click below first to learn about image permissions, and then use the instructions in the second box to upload your file:
+If you picked option 2 because you want to upload a unicorn image you found somewhere else, click below first to learn about image permissions, and then use the instructions in the second box to upload your file:
 [[[images-permissions-to-use]]]

 [[[generic-scratch3-sprite-from-library]]]
+--- /task ---

+--- task ---
-+ If you're going with option 3, click below for instructions on how to draw your own unicorn in Scratch:
+If you're going with option 3, click below for instructions on how to draw your own unicorn in Scratch:
 [[[generic-scratch3-draw-sprite]]]
+--- /task ---

 ### Unicorn costumes